 What strategies can I employ to combat cravings for unhealthy foods?

 Swap unhealthy snacks for healthy ones.
 Eat regular meals to keep blood sugar stable.
-Try mindfulness, like meditation, to manage cravings and emotional eating.
+Meditation can help with Cravings and eating for Emotion.

 What trends should I expect in future eating habits?